fkellner/frenchpress/README.md

 If you changed something and need to recompile assets, you need to `npm install && npm run dev`.

+For the file storage to work properly, you need to execute `php artisan storage:link`.

 And, as always when you are developing for the web and using package managers: Don't try to start this without an active internet connection!

 ## Code of Conduct